GameServerManagers/LinuxGSM-Docs/commands/change-password.md

 # change-password

 Change password resets the TeamSpeak 3 server query password.
+The server will reboot and a new password will be generated.

 > note: The password is given on server installation.
 Passwords can also be found in the logs.